rpgreview/papersandpaychecks/pnp.md

 ### 1.5.6 Manager

+> Contribute to an integrated customer driven service delivery culture by providing a consultative, customer-centric approach whilst working collaboratively across the Division with the enabling partners to achieve a timely, innovative and seamless integrated service delivery outcome for our customers.

 Prime Requisite: Charisma
 Starting Age: 15+3d4
 Profession Skills: Knowledge (General), Administration, Profession, Carousing, Act, Bully, Inspire, Lie, Seduce